etendosoftware/docs/docs/products/etendo-erp/user-guide/business-management/procurement-management.md

 This action implies a **link between the goods receipt and the purchase invoice**, the user can be aware of when inquiring about the corresponding purchase invoice.

 !!! info
-    To Learn more, visit _Purchase Invoice._
+    To learn more, visit _Purchase Invoice._

 ### **Lines**